qrvey/partner-portal/docs/composer/07-Charts/setting-chart-styles.md

 * **Qrvey Theme**.
 The legacy default theme supported in applications created in version 8.0 and earlier.
 * **Qrvey Theme 2**.
 The new default theme introduced in version 8.1.
 Theme 2 expands the number of colors provided in the Data Visualization section from 20 to 100, as shown in the screenshot below.
   ![Data Styles Theme 2](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/chart-builder/colors-and-themes/data-styles-theme-2-81.png)
 * **Qrvey Dark Theme**.
-Introduced in version 8.4, Qrvey Dark Theme applies a dark mode to the dashboard, charts, and chart panels.
+Applies a dark mode to the dashboard, charts, and chart panels.

 ### To create a new theme
 1. Click the **Style Themes** icon in the toolbar.